Faint Positive Line on an Ovulation Test: Are You Ovulating or Pregnant?

 These take away some of the ambiguity from your ovulation test results by displaying a clear sign like a smiley face if you get a positive result (rather than a line that you have to judge the color of).

-However, these tests usually come with a higher price tag with “normal” (analog) tests.
+However, these tests usually come with a higher price tag than “normal” (analog) tests.

 Final thoughts

-While a faint line does indicate that you have some LH in your urine, it’s most likely that you’re not actually ovulating if you see one.
-An actual positive ovulation test will feature a test line that’s as dark or darker than the control line, signaling that you’ll probably ovulate within the next 16–48 hours.
+Usually, a faint line indicates that you have some LH in your urine, but aren’t actually ovulating yet.
+An actual positive ovulation test will feature a test line that’s as dark as (or darker than) the control line, signaling that you’ll ovulate within the next 16–48 hours.

-With that said, every woman’s body is different.
-To get to grips with your cycle, your best bet is to chat with your doctor or a fertility specialist.
+Of course, every woman’s body is different.
+To really get a handle on your cycle, your best bet is to chat with your doctor or a fertility specialist.

 Article Sources